-- We comply with the Statutory Framework for the Early Years Foundation Stage and the Equality Act 2010. - We have regard to the Special Educational Needs and Disability Code of Practice (2020). - We ensure our provision is inclusive to all children with special educational needs and disabilities. - We support parents of children with special educational needs and disabilities. - Through observation and knowledge we may identify specific needs of some children with special educational needs and disabilities and meet those needs through a range of SEN strategies. - We work in partnership with parents and other agencies in meeting individual children's needs. - We monitor and review our policy, practice and provision and, if necessary and make adjustments. - We have a Designated Special Educational Needs & Disabilities Coordinator (SENDCo) who is Hayley Baldock.
+- We comply with the Statutory Framework for the Early Years Foundation Stage and the Equality Act 2010. - We have regard to the Special Educational Needs and Disability Code of Practice (2020). - We ensure our provision is inclusive to all children with special educational needs and disabilities. - We support parents of children with special educational needs and disabilities. - Through observation and knowledge we may identify specific needs of some children with special educational needs and disabilities and meet those needs through a range of SEN strategies. - We work in partnership with parents and other agencies in meeting individual children's needs. - We monitor and review our policy, practice and provision and, if necessary and make adjustments. - We have a Designated Special Educational Needs & Disabilities Coordinator (SENDCo) who is Tina Walker and Hayley Baldock as Deputy SENDCo.